23 Lazy evaluation

 23.2 Consequences of laziness

 Side effects in arguments may never happen.
-If a function doesn’t use an argument, the argument’s expression is never evaluated.
-That means side effects (printing, writing files, raising errors) inside the expression never occur:
+If a function ignores an argument, the promise wrapping it is never forced, which means any side effects buried in the expression (printing, writing files, raising errors) simply vanish:

 quiet <- function(x) "I ignore my argument"